 Goats also appreciate occasional treats such as vegetables – carrots, apples, and other fruits and vegetables should be in moderation as part of a balanced diet.

-Goats may eat insects and feed on bark from trees, shrubs, leaves, herbs, flower petals, and even meat.
+Goats may eat insects and feed on bark from trees, shrubs, leaves, herbs, and flower petals.
 They can even survive on certain human food scraps as long as these are fed in moderation.
 Now, let’s take a look at some of the more unusual things goats eat:

 Seaweed